Thibs/cloudflare_update_proxied_status_dns/README.md

 # cloudflare_update_proxied_status_dns

-This bash script use Cloudflare API to update "Proxy Status"
+This bash script use Cloudflare API to update **"Proxy Status"**

 The Proxy Status can be changed to "Proxied" (=using Cloudflare services) or "DNS only" (by-pass Cloudflare services)

-The main usage is to temporary disable it to refresh local Let's Encrypt certificate (even if Cloudflare could work with an expirate certificate)
+The main usage is to temporary disable it to renew local Let's Encrypt certificate (even if Cloudflare could work with an expirate certificate)

-prerequisite
+## prerequisite

 1° Having a Cloudflare account with at least one linked domain